Brigitte Bako

 Brigitte Bako (born May 15, 1967) is a Canadian actress, producer, and writer.
 Following her film debut in New York Stories (1989), Bako had supporting roles in films such as One Good Cop (1991) and Strange Days (1995), as well as a lead role in I Love a Man in Uniform (1993).
 She is best known for her lead role as Gigi on the Showcase comedy series G-Spot (2005–09), which she also wrote and produced.

 Bako is also known for providing the voices of Angela on the Disney animated fantasy series Gargoyles (1995–97) and Monique Dupre on the Fox Kids animated science fiction series Godzilla: The Series (1998–00).
+Her last writer and actor credits were in 2009, for her work on the series G-Spot, while her last producer credit was for the 2010 short film David and Goliath, based on the WWII experiences of her father, David Brako, while a resistance fighter against Nazi Germany.

 Early life

 Bako was born in Montreal, Quebec, to Jewish parents.
 Her mother is a Holocaust survivor.
 She trained with the Les Grands Ballets Canadiens and acted with the Canadian National Shakespeare Company.

 Career

 Her first major break was in Martin Scorsese's New York Stories (1989).
 She co-starred with David Duchovny and Billy Wirth in Red Shoe Diaries; Benjamin Bratt and Michael Keaton in One Good Cop (1991), and Ralph Fiennes in Strange Days (1995).
 She starred in I Love a Man in Uniform (1993), her first collaboration with Canadian producer Robert Lantos.
 Saint Monica was featured at the 2002 Toronto International Film Festival, and Bako received a nomination for the Genie Award for Best Supporting Actress.

 She voiced Angela in Gargoyles and Monique Dupre in Godzilla: The Series.
 Bako worked with Duchovny again in a 2007 episode of the Showtime series Californication (Episode 9, "Filthy Lucre," as a Porsche saleswoman).